-The focus will be on the center of gravity and nearest elbow point as it will forecast the next intended movement.
+The focus will be on the center of gravity and nearest elbow point to forecast the next movement.

 The Wing Chun practitioner is aided at this close range by Wing Chun’s low leg kicks.

-Having the ability to utilize arms and legs simultaneously, skills that must be mastered in Wing Chun Chi Sao.
+Utilizing arms and legs simultaneously is a skill that must be mastered in Wing Chun Chi Sao.

 The general rule is that the practitioner should try to keep contact to control the Opponent.

-He should cover the nearest elbow point and pursuit with quick, efficient stepping, to stay with your Opponent.
+He should cover the nearest elbow point and pursuit with quick, efficient stepping.

 If the Opponent retreats contact will be broken.

-Then the practitioner can bridge the gap with the entry techniques or front kick to achieve further contact.
+Then the practitioner can bridge the gap or use front kick to achieve further contact.

 Sometimes when one is in an unfavorable situation, one must retreat in order to re-organize oneself.